yyhz76/Automated-Face-Detection-and-Smoothing/README.md

 Step 4: Convert face to HSV space, estimate skin color range and detect skin region mask (The hue value is within a small range which is easier for skin detection compared to working in BGR color space)

-Step 5: Apply Gaussian filter and bilateral on the face crop (in BGR space) to smooth face
+Step 5: Apply Gaussian filter and bilateral filter on the face crop (in BGR space) to smooth face

 Step 6: Apply non-skin region pixel values back to the face